 Southern States University’s Master of Science in Information Technology is a two-year program that prepares students in the field of information technology.
 With its emphasis on providing a solid academic and theoretical foundation combined with modern IT skills, the program is structured to ensure its students acquire an in-depth understanding of the IT field, as well as the technical skills required to cope with the ever-increasing complexity of IT issues in the modern world.
 In consideration of students’ tight schedules and responsibilities, SSU’s IT courses are offered on weekday evenings and Saturday mornings and afternoons.

-Undergraduate Business Programs
+Undergraduate Certificate Programs

 Certificate in Information Technology